laurentpayot/purescript-for-elm-developers/README.md

 ### Classes with built-in compiler support

-Some classes have special built-in compiler support, and their instances can be derived from all types.
+Some classes have special built-in support (such as `Eq`), and their instances can be derived from all types.

 For example, if you you'd like to be able to remove duplicates from an array of an ADT using `nub`, you need an `Eq` and `Ord` instance.
 Rather than writing these manually, let the compiler do the work.